Leanna Bartlett Flaunts Insane Curves In Plunging Red Top And Skintight Skirt

-Ukrainian bombshell Leanna Bartlett sent pulses racing around the world on Wednesday, February 3, when she shared an eye-catching new video of herself with her 3.2 million Instagram followers.
+Ukrainian bombshell Leanna Bartlett seeming sent pulses racing on Wednesday, February 3, when she shared an eye-catching new video of herself with her 3.2 million Instagram followers.

-The 35-year-old social media sensation was captured inside of a beautiful space for the footage, which was paired with the electronic song “Moon (And It Went Like)” by Kid Francescoli.
-Leanna moved between a number of sexy gestures that called attention to her killer curves.
+The 35-year-old social media sensation was captured inside of a beautiful space for the footage, which was paired with the electronic song "Moon (And It Went Like)" by Kid Francescoli.
+Leanna moved between a number of sexy gestures that called attention to her killer curves in the clip.

-At the beginning of the clip, she stood with the front of her body to the camera as she cocked one hip.
+At the beginning of the video, she stood with the front of her body to the camera as she cocked one hip.
 She then grabbed a black box and pulled out a bottle of Manscaped cologne.
-She spritzed the spray in front of her as she swung her hips and danced sexily before putting the bottle back in its box.
+She spritzed it in front of her as she swung her hips and danced sexily before putting the bottle back in its box.
 She smile widely through the reel, emitting a happy and playful energy.

 Her long, highlighted blond hair, which was parted to the right, fell around her back and shoulders in loose waves.
 She rocked her nails semi-long with a light pink polish that complemented her complexion.